ZKVault/zkvault-docs/docs/README.md

 # ZKVault-Core

-This project holds documents zkvault-core.
+This project holds documents of zkvault-core.